usethesource/rascal-website/docs/Rascal/Expressions/Comprehensions/index.md

 The syntax varies slightly for each type, but comprehensions have the following common elements:

-*  A _generator_ can come in two flavours:
+*  Generators can come in two flavours:
-**  an _enumerator_ that generates all the values in some subject value.
+   * [Enumerator](../../../Rascal/Expressions/Values/Boolean/Enumerator/index.md) that generates all the values in some subject value.
-**  a _filter_ that performs an arbitrary test on previously generated values.
+   * [Filter](../../../Rascal/Expressions/Values/Boolean/Filter/index.md) that performs an arbitrary test on previously generated values.

 *  One or more _contributing expressions_ that are added to the list, set or map that is being constructed.